 A routine audiological test will not diagnose CAPD as results will appear normal.
 If CAPD is suspected, assessment will involve a variety of specialised audiological tests.
 Mackay Hearing offer a comprehensive CAPD assessment and thorough treatment plan.

-If you need any more information on CAPD symptoms and testing options, please contact our friendly local staff directly on (07) 4952 4649 or email us at email@example.com.
+If you would like any more information on CAPD symptoms and testing options, please contact our friendly local staff directly on (07) 4952 4649 or email us at email@example.com.